7 Days in Sydney: The Itinerary That Actually Makes Sense

 In the afternoon, cross to the western side of the CBD for the Sydney Fish Market and Darling Harbour.

-The new Fish Market building opened in January 2026 on Blackwattle Bay — take the light rail from Town Hall to the Fish Market stop, or walk along the waterfront from Darling Harbour (about 15 minutes).
+Take the light rail from Town Hall to the Fish Market stop, or walk along the waterfront from Darling Harbour (about 15 minutes).

 The Australian National Maritime Museum at Darling Harbour is free for the base entry and covers Australian maritime history from First Nations navigation to the America’s Cup.

-The SEA LIFE Aquarium is next door — allow 2 hours and book tickets online to skip the queue.
+The SEA LIFE Aquarium is next door — allow 2 hours and book tickets online to skip the queue. 👉 Book SEA LIFE tickets here

-Before dinner, walk through Barangaroo Reserve — the northern end of the Barangaroo precinct is a native plant foreshore park with 75,000 indigenous plants and good harbour views.
+Before dinner, walk through Barangaroo Reserve — a native plant foreshore park with 75,000 indigenous plants and good harbour views.
+It’s a calm contrast to busy Darling Harbour and takes about 20–30 minutes to walk through.

-They run on selected Saturday nights throughout the year at 8:30 pm in winter (the August 2026 date is Saturday 1 August).
+Darling Harbour fireworks — if Day 5 falls on a Saturday, the free fireworks over Cockle Bay run on selected Saturday nights at 8:30 pm in winter (the August 2026 date is Saturday 1 August).

 Day 6 — Paddington, Surry Hills, and the Inner Suburbs